-I started at The Herald-Sun as a crime and police reporter where I covered the Durham Police Department and Durham Sheriff’s Office.
+I started at The Herald-Sun as a crime and police reporter where I covered the Durham Police Department and Durham County Sheriff’s Office.
 While working the beat I also branched out and covered stories in Chapel Hill and Orange County — including the triple homicide of young Muslim students.
 In April 2015 I transitioned into covering Durham City and County.
 Since then my life has been a flurry of public meetings and election coverage.

-During my time at The Register I helped cover multiple stories that received national attention as well as various homicides and human interest pieces.
+During my time at The Register, I helped cover multiple stories that received national attention as well as various homicides and human interest pieces.
 I was also part of a team that covered the Younkers Fire, which gutted a historic building in downtown Des Moines.

 While at Drake University I served as editor-in-chief of our award-winning student newspaper, The Times-Delphic.
 I was appointed editor in the spring of my sophomore year and then rehired to serve for the entirety of my junior year.
 During my tenure, I oversaw a complete redesign of both print and online products.
-In The TD won nine Iowa College Media Association awards under my editorship in 2011-12, including “General Excellence” and “Best Editorial Leadership.”
+The TD won nine Iowa College Media Association awards under my editorship in 2011-12, including “General Excellence” and “Best Editorial Leadership.”

 I also served as managing editor for ThinkMag, an online and iPad magazine, created completely from scratch by a group of seniors and juniors preparing for graduation.